 The Six Book Challenge invites you to pick six reads and record your reading in a diary in order to get a certificate.
-Print materials and incentives are available for the Six Book Challenge 2015 and many organisations have already launched this autumn.
+Print materials and incentives are available for the Six Book Challenge 2015 and well over 200 organisations have already launched this year's scheme.

 We are delighted that all three ambassadors - Adele Parks, Andy McNab and Martina Cole - are supporting the scheme again for 2015 and completers will receive a certificate with all three signatures.

 There's the chance to enter a national prize draw for completers to win some great prizes each year - a trip to London and ereaders for the runners-up - and organisations can win an author event.
 Best of all, you can read anything you like - in print or online - and we've got a website for participants so you can share your thoughts about what you read.